 These White Chocolate Cranberry Cookies are so delicious and festive.
-Soft and chewy cranberry cookies studded with white chocolate chips and orange zest, create the perfect balance of sweetness from the white chocolate and the tartness of cranberry.
+These soft and chewy cranberry cookies are studded with white chocolate chips, orange zest, and tangy cranberries.

 White chocolate cranberry cookies stacked on a red platter